Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

-, then any two formally different representations of intersection points (or lines) refer to different intersection points (or lines), and therefore all $n$ intersection points (or lines) are indeed different from each other. \end{lemma}
+then, any two formally different representations of intersection points (resp.~lines) refer to different intersection points (resp.~lines), and therefore all $n$ intersection points (resp.~lines) are different from each other. \end{lemma}

 \begin{proof} See \cref{subsec:lemma4}. \end{proof}